 Dear parent,

-Recently, your child,could. , has not been behaving as well in school as they
+Recently, your child,, has not been behaving as well in school as they could.

-It is important that your child understands the need to fo appreciate it if you could discuss their behaviour with the • •
+It is important that your child understands the need to follow our pupil code of conduct, and I would appreciate it if you could discuss their behaviour with them.

-If your child's behaviour does not improve, I will contact we can work together.
-However, at this stage I am confid will be sufficient.
+If your child's behaviour does not improve, I will contact you again and suggest that we meet to discuss how we can work together.
+However, at this stage I am confident that a reminder of how to behave appropriately will be sufficient.

 Yours sincerely,

 Class teacher name:

 Class teacher signature:

 Date:

 Behaviour letter - return slip

-Please return this slip to school to confirm you have rece eived this letter.
+Please return this slip to school to confirm you have received this letter.
 Thank you.

 Name of child:

 Parent name:

 Parent signature:

 Date: